selectel/terraform-provider-selectel/website/docs/r/dbaas_kafka_datastore_v1.html.markdown

 ## Argument Reference

-* `name` - (Required) Datastore name.
-Changing this creates a new datastore.
+* `name` - (Required) Cluster name.
+Changing this creates a new cluster.

 * `project_id` - (Required) Unique identifier of the associated project.
-Changing this creates a new datastore.
+Changing this creates a new cluster.
 Retrieved from the [selectel_vpc_project_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_project_v2) resource.
 Learn more about [Projects](https://docs.selectel.ru/en/control-panel-actions/projects/about-projects/).

 * `region` - (Required) Pool where the database is located, for example, `ru-3`.
-Changing this creates a new datastore.
+Changing this creates a new cluster.
 Learn more about available pools in the [Availability matrix](https://docs.selectel.ru/en/control-panel-actions/availability-matrix/#managed-databases).

-* `subnet_id` - (Required) Unique identifier of the associated OpenStack network.
-Changing this creates a new datastore.
-Learn more about the [openstack_networking_network_v2](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/networking_network_v2) resource in the official OpenStack documentation.
+* `subnet_id` - (Required) Unique identifier of the associated subnet.
+Changing this creates a new cluster.
+Retrieved from the [selectel_vpc_subnet_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_subnet_v2) resource for a public subnet, or from the [openstack_networking_subnet_v2](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/networking_subnet_v2) resource of the OpenStack provider for a private subnet.

-* `type_id` - (Required) Unique identifier of the datastore type.
-Changing this creates a new datastore.
+* `type_id` - (Required) Unique identifier of the cluster type.
+Changing this creates a new cluster.
 Retrieved from the [selectel_dbaas_datastore_type_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_datastore_type_v1) data source.

-* `node_count` - (Required) Number of nodes in the datastore.
+* `node_count` - (Required) Number of nodes in the cluster.
 The only available value is 1.
 Learn more about [Replication](https://docs.selectel.ru/en/cloud/managed-databases/about/about-managed-databases/#fault-tolerance-and-replication).

-* `flavor_id` - (Optional) Unique identifier of the flavor for the datastore.
+* `flavor_id` - (Optional) Unique identifier of the flavor for the cluster.
 Can be skipped when `flavor` is set.
 You can retrieve information about available flavors with the [selectel_dbaas_flavor_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_flavor_v1) data source.

-* `flavor` - (Optional) Flavor configuration for the datastore.
+* `flavor` - (Optional) Flavor configuration for the cluster.
 You can retrieve information about available flavors with the [selectel_dbaas_flavor_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_flavor_v1) data source.
 Learn more about available configurations for [Kafka](https://docs.selectel.ru/en/cloud/managed-databases/kafka/configurations/).

   * `vcpus` - (Required) Number of vCPUs.